dexset/descore/doc/des/math/linear/matrix.md

 Static matrix inits by zeros if `isNumeric!datatype` and if `H!=W`, else if `H==W` matrix inits as identity matrix.

-If matrix has static dim it can be initialized such as Vector (by values, arrays, vectors etc).
+If matrix has static dim it can be initialized as Vector (by values, arrays, vectors etc).
 Result count of elements must be:

 - `H*W` if matrix is full static